WebBreacher/WhatsMyName/CONTRIBUTING.md

-         "account_existence_string" : "the string in the response that we look for for a good response", "account_missing_string" : "this OPTIONAL string will only be in the response if there is no account found ", "account_missing_code" : "the HTTP response code for a bad 'account is not there' response", "known_accounts" : ["a list of user accounts that can be used to test","for user enumeration"], "category" : "a category for what the site is mainly used for", "valid" : "this true or false boolean field is used to enable or disable this site element" },
+         "account_existence_string" : "the string in the response that we look for for a good response", "account_missing_string" : "this OPTIONAL string will only be in the response if there is no account found ", "account_missing_code" : "the HTTP response code for a bad 'account is not there' response", "known_accounts" : ["a list of user accounts that can be used to test", "for user enumeration"], "category" : "a category for what the site is mainly used for.
+These are found at the top of the JSON", "valid" : "this true or false boolean field is used to enable or disable this site element" },
       ...